aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/avd-aap.md

 === "EE - Save"

     Give the EE an appropriate `Name` and full `Image` location.
 For the `Pull` option, this will vary if the EE is in active development and frequent changes are expected.
-Since our EE is ready, we will set this to `Only pull image of not present`.
-We are leveraging the AVD all-in-one container image, but you may use any EE for your specific project or build your own.
+Since our EE is in development, we will set this to `Always pull container before running`.

-    ```shell
-    ghcr.io/arista-netdevops-community/avd-all-in-one-container/avd-all-in-one:avd4.6.0_cvp3.10.1
-    ```

     ![Create EE](../_media/getting-started/aap-avd/create-ee.png)